The Wally, Walt, and Donn Show: 10 Fun Facts About Apollo 7

 4. Cluster's Last Stand

 Apollo 7 was the first manned launch of the Saturn IB rocket, which would have been used to launch Apollo 1 and was later used by Skylab 2, Skylab 3, Skylab 4, and the Apollo-Soyuz Test Project.
-The Saturn IB was an upgraded version of the Saturn I rocket, the predecessor to the Saturn V. In 1957, the U.S. Army Ballistic Missile Agency began developing the Saturn family of rockets using technology developed during the Jupiter and Redstone missile programs.
-The S-I first stage was a cluster of small tanks, earning it the nickname "Cluster's Last Stand," a play on the iconic "Custer's Last Stand", or the Battle of the Little Bighorn in 1876.
-Two Saturn IB's launched from LC-34 prior to Apollo 7 while two others lifted off from Launch Complex 37.
-The crewed Skylab and Apollo-Soyuz launches took place from KSC's LC-39B.
+The Saturn IB was a two-stage upgraded version of the Saturn I rocket, the predecessor to the Saturn V. In 1957, the U.S. Army Ballistic Missile Agency began developing the Saturn family of rockets using technology developed during the Jupiter and Redstone missile programs.

 Apollo 7 launch from LC-34, October 11, 1968 (NASA)